uprial/customnukes/releases/NOTES-0.2.8.md

 # Bug fixes
-* Fixed a bug with empty reciepe in Spigot-1.14.1
+* Fixed a bug with an empty recipe in Spigot-1.14.1